ScilifelabDataCentre/DbShare/README.md

 - Rename a database.
 - Clone a database.
 - Delete a database.
-- Download the Sqlite3 file containing one database and its DbPortal metadata.
+- Download the Sqlite3 file containing one database and its DbShare metadata.
-- Upload a Sqlite3 database file (plain, or containing DbPortal metadata).
+- Upload a Sqlite3 database file (plain, or containing DbShare metadata).

 ## Tables